MelissaPabst/SavvyDAPython/Week1/Class1-IntroAndNumpyPrimer.md

 Let's break down what we did with the randint() function:

-Array x1 gave us a list of 6 integers, all with values under 10.
+Array x1 gave us one dimension: a list of 6 integers, all with values under 10.

-Array x2 returned a 2d array with 3 rows and 4 columns, all with values under 10.
+Array x2 returned a 2d array: The first dimension had 3 entries, and the nested 2nd dimension had 4.
+Think of it as 3 rows and 4 columns, all with values under 10.

-Array x3 returned a 3d array; 3 entries with 4 rows and 5 columns, all with values under 10
+Array x3 returned a 3d array; The first dimension had 3 entries, the 2nd had 4 entries, and the 3rd had 5 entries, all with values under 10

 Another fun way to learn more about the shape of a numpy array is to use numpy zeros.
 It will create an array of zeros with the given shape, dtype, and order.